Create your own print inspired by the Monochromatic Fields series by Dean Kessmann.

 ** Spices may smell delicious, but remember to keep them away from your eyes and not to inhale them too deeply to avoid irritation.
-Likewise, some berries (like pokeweed) can be poisonous if eaten, so keep away from your mouth and wash your hands very well after handling them.
+Likewise, berries picked in the wild may be poisonous., We recommend using the juice of edible fruits such as cherries, raspberries or blueberries.

 - For the spices.
 Combine your dry spices in a bowl.

 - For paint using berries.
 Place a colander on top of a bowl, and firmly crush your ingredients with a fork so their juice will fall into the bowl.
 It may not look like much, but the color is very strong!